cierrateam/laravel-crisp/README.md

 # Laravel-Crisp
-A package for Wrapping the Crisp-Api into a useable Laravel-Package.
+A package for wrapping the Crisp-Api into a useable Laravel-Package.
 Enjoy!

 ## Installation
 1. Require the package: